softcore-games/softcore/README.md

 ### 🤖 AI Characters

-- Meet three unique AI-generated characters
+- Meet unique AI-generated characters using fal.ai
 - Each character has their own personality and story
 - Your chosen character stays with you throughout your journey

 ### 📖 Story Experience

 - Engaging storylines with multiple choices
-- 10 unique scenes in each chapter
+- Dynamic scene generation with AI
 - Navigate freely between scenes
-- 3 free interactions per session
+- 3 stamina points per session

 ### 💎 NFT Collection